-Leke Leke waterfall Bali is a beautiful hidden waterfall with a narrow stream of water that flows down into a small and shallow pool of water.
-The flow of the waterfall almost looks like white satin threaded with silver.
+Leke Leke waterfall Bali is a beautiful hidden waterfall with a narrow stream of water that flows gently down into a small and shallow pool of water.
 Surrounded by green and lush forestation, you really have the feeling as if you’ve entered a scene from a jungle film.
-You can even explore behind the falls where you will find a naturally carved out cave.
-Despite it is not possible to swim at Leke Leke because the pool is too small and shallow, you will absolutely enjoy your time here.
-I highly recommend you to put this waterfall on your Bali itinerary.
+You can even explore behind the falls where you will find a cave which is naturally carved out.
+Despite it is not possible to swim at Leke Leke waterfall because the pool is too small and shallow, you will absolutely enjoy your time here.
+I highly recommend to put this waterfall on your Bali itinerary.
 Read in this complete guide everything you need to know about the Bali Leke Leke waterfall.

 About Leke Leke waterfall

 Once you arrive at the beautiful entrance of Leke Leke waterfall, also known as Kipuan Kebo, you will see a few other tourist attractions that the owners of the land made.
-There is a shop, restaurant, toilets and even a rope chair swing and a set of bamboo structures to take instagrammable photos with the jungle in the background.
-Not really a hidden gem anymore, but still a super photogenic waterfall you have to visit!
+There is a warung where you can have some food or drinks with a view, toilets and even a rope chair swing and a set of bamboo structures to take instagrammable photos with the jungle in the background.

-For the hike down to the waterfall you will get a walking stick which will give you some extra support.
+For the hike down to the waterfall you can choose to get a walking stick which will give you some extra support.
 The path itself is well maintained and is a combination of concrete steps, sand paths and a bamboo bridge you need to cross.
 With beautiful plants and lush green jungle there is enough to see.
 The hike is easy to moderate and will take approximately 15 minutes.
-While the path is well maintained, be sure to watch your step as it can get slippery, especially during the rain season!
+While the path is well maintained, be sure to watch your step as it can get slippery.
+Especially during the rainy season!

 Once you arrive at the bottom of Leke Leke waterfall, you will be stunned by its beauty.
 It really feels as a hidden waterfall and as if you are in the middle of the jungle.
-There are no other facilities at the waterfall, so make sure to have your swim wear on.
+There are no other facilities at the waterfall, just a tiny changing room.

 Leke Leke waterfall has a height of approximately 15 meters with beautiful lush surroundings.
 If you show up early enough you might even be lucky enough to have this waterfall all to yourself!